Dhansak ni dar or Parsi potage of lentils and vegetables

 3 teaspoons sambar powder

-2 teaspoons chili powder, or to taste
+2 teaspoons chilli powder, or to taste

 1 lb chicken breast or boneless thigh